 - Quarters and Heels – The quarters and heel are at the side and back of the wall respectfully.

 - Bars and Heels – The bars add strength to the heel and are extensions of the hoof wall.
 They run run from the wall to the along part of the frog.

 - Commissure of the frog – This is the grooved area between the frog and bars.
 The centre groove is called the central sulcus, while the grooves either side of it are the lateral sulci.
 This has to be kept clean, especially if your horse’s hooves have any damage as germs can get into the hoof and cause infection.

 - Coffin (or pedal) bone – The coffin bone is the biggest bone in the hoof and helps to give it its shape.
 It’s covered by the tissue of the laminae and sole.
 If the tissue around the bone is damaged it’s likely to result lameness.

 - Digital Cushion – This is the area underneath the coffin or pedal bone.
 It’s one of the most important shock absorbers in the hoof.
 The digital cushion is well protected within the hoof but if it is damaged it’s not able to heal itself.

 - Navicular bone – Sometimes called the distal sesamoid bone it’s the small bone that behind the coffin and short pastern bones and helps to stabilise the horse over uneven ground.

 Does my horse need shoes?

 There is a common misconception that all riding horses need to wear shoes.
-This isn’t true at all and a lot of horses don’t need to wear shoes at all, after all they don’t were them in the wild!
+This isn’t true at all and a lot of horses don’t need to wear shoes at all, after all, they don’t were them in the wild!
 When deciding whether your horse needs shoes or not you need to think about the type of work you’re going to do as well as the sort of surface your horse will be ridden on.
-If your horse is pulling heavy loads or is ride on concrete a lot then shoes would be a good idea, they’ll help to prevent the hoof from wearing excessively and will also give some traction.
+If your horse is pulling heavy loads or is ridden on concrete a lot then shoes would be a good idea, they’ll help to prevent the hoof from wearing excessively and will also give some traction.